JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_2.md

 ## “Thought For The Month”

-> “The cross does stand as the token of the highest form of unselfish service, the supreme devotion of the full bestowal of a righteous life in the service of wholehearted ministry, even in death, the death of the cross.” _The URANTIA Book_ [UB 188:5.9](/en/The_Urantia_Book/188#p5_9)
+> “The cross does stand as the token of the highest form of unselfish service, the supreme devotion of the full bestowal of a righteous life in the service of wholehearted ministry, even in death, the death of the cross.” _The URANTIA Book_ <a id="a53_241"></a>[UB 188:5.9](/en/The_Urantia_Book/188#p5_9)

 ## Group worship